-Key financial highlights for 2021 are as follows:
+Key financial highlights for 2022 are as follows:

-- The COVID-19 pandemic had significant implications on the finances and operations of the School District in 2020-21 and will likely continue to impact future years.
-The return of live instruction in schools and blended learning has brought changes to student-teacher interaction.
-Instruction was challenging at times due to quarantining required as a result of the pandemic.
-The School District's net changes in fund balances for the general fund was almost \$4.5 million greater than the approved budget, but future years will be dependent upon the duration and severity of the pandemic, as well as the effectiveness of any potential vaccine. - Capital assets, net of depreciation, increased by \$29.1 million.
-The overall total of capital assets increased during 2020-21 as increases to construction in progress and asset additions outpaced annual depreciation expenses.
-Construction continues on the renovation/replacement of facilities at Penn Manor High School, which will have an impact in future years. - Revenues totaled \$97.2 million.
-General revenues accounted for \$73.3 million or 75.5% of total revenues, which is higher than the prior year.
-Program specific revenues in the form of charges for services and food sales, grants and contributions accounted for \$23.9 million or 24.5% of total revenues, which is lower than the prior year. - The School District had \$97.3 million in expenses related to governmental activities; \$21.6 million of these expenses were offset by program specific charges for services, grants or contributions.
-General revenues (primarily taxes) of \$73.3 million and related fund balances were adequate to provide for these programs. - Among major funds, the General Fund had \$94.9 million in revenues and \$94.4 million in expenditures and other financing uses.
-This resulted in an addition of \$552,067 to fund balance, bringing the General Fund's fund balance up to \$20.8 million from \$20.3 million.
-The ending unassigned fund balance on June 30, 2021 of \$6.9 million represents 7.0% of the budgeted expenditures and other financing uses for the 2021-22 fiscal year.
+- Capital assets, net of depreciation, increased by \$13.4 million.
+The overall total of capital assets increased during 2021-22 as increases to construction in progress and asset additions outpaced annual depreciation expenses.
+Construction was completed in the summer of 2022 in time for the opening of the 2022-23 school year.
+While much of the cost is currently included in Construction in Progress, future statements will show the actual cost of the new construction. - Revenues totaled \$101.5 million.
+General revenues accounted for \$76.1 million or 75.0% of total revenues, which is lower than the prior year.
+Program specific revenues in the form of charges for services and food sales, grants and contributions accounted for \$25.4 million or 25.0% of total revenues, which is higher than the prior year. - The School District had \$92.3 million in expenses related to governmental activities; \$21.6 million of these expenses were offset by program specific charges for services, grants or contributions.
+General revenues (primarily taxes) of \$76.1 million and related fund balances were adequate to provide for these programs. - Among major funds, the General Fund had \$97.8 million in revenues and \$94.9 million in expenditures and other financing uses.
+This resulted in an addition of \$2,898,104 to fund balance, bringing the General Fund's fund balance up to \$23.7 million from \$20.8 million.
+Of that amount, \$16.9 million has been committed for expenses related to planned future facilities renovations, replenishment of the Capital Reserve Fund for high school project expenses and the creation of a learning loss fund to help mitigate the effects of the COVID-19 pandemic.
+The ending unassigned fund balance on June 30, 2022 of \$6.8 million represents 7.0% of the budgeted expenditures and other financing uses for the 2022-23 fiscal year. - Net position for the Proprietary Fund increased from \$1,263,378 to \$2,188,972.
+Operating revenues, nonoperating revenues and operating expenses all increased in 2021-22 as the School District moved back to in-person meal participation.
+The School District saw significantly higher federal subsidies as breakfast and lunch meals were free to all students.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (CONTINUED) YEAR ENDED JUNE 30, 2021 (Required Supplementary Information) (Unaudited)
+MANAGEMENT'S DISCUSSION AND ANALYSIS (CONTINUED) YEAR ENDED JUNE 30, 2022 (Required Supplementary Information) (Unaudited)